purwar1997/portfolio-project-3/Readme.md

 **Time took to complete this project :** 3 hours

-## What I learnt by doing this project :-
+## What I learnt by creating this project :-

 - How to create a navigation bar
 - How to use CSS `display` property to arrange items in a row